coderitter/knight-form/README.md

 element.form // the next parent form up in the chain element.path // the complete path of the element up the the root
 ```

-## Element properties act as features

-Setting values on the elements is always optional.
-Think of it like activating a feature if you set a certain property.
-If you do not need a certain feature the library will not mind.

-For example if you leave out the name and you want to retreive that element by its name it will not find it.
-It will find nothing.
-If you give it an object to set the field's values the nameless will be left out in the cold.

 # Field